HomeLatest NewsStartupsBMW looks to invest in lithium tech startup Lilac Solutions to produce EV battery metal

 “Lilac has focused on proving our technology is reliable and scalable.
 And that’s been resonating with members of the supply chain,” Dave Snydacker, Lilac’s chief executive said.

-Lilac’s peers include privately held EnergySource Minerals LLC and Energy Exploration Technologies Inc, as well as Vulcan Energy Resources Ltd, Standard Lithium Ltd, and E3 Metals Corp.
+Lilac’s peers include privately held EnergySource Minerals LLC and Exploration Technologies Inc, as well as Vulcan Energy Resources Ltd, Standard Lithium Ltd, and E3 Metals Corp.

 Get the day's headlines from Tech Observer straight in your inbox